maxwelltollefson/SC300i-OGS-Plugin/README.md

 Auto-Reconnect: Automatically detects if your radar disconnects or powers down and resumes scanning the moment it comes back online.

 Installation
-Download the Plugin: Visit the Releases page and download the latest Source code (zip) file.
+Download the Plugin: download the index.js and package.json files

 Locate your Plugins Folder: